-If your shares are registered in your name or if you have stock certificates, they will not be voted if you do not return your proxy or vote at the meeting as described above under "How Do I Vote?"
+If your shares are registered in your name, they will not be voted if you do not return your proxy or vote as described above under "How Do I Vote?"

-If your shares are held in street name and you do not provide voting instructions to the bank, broker or other nominee that holds your shares as described above under "How Do I Vote?," the bank, broker or other nominee has the authority to vote your unvoted shares on both Proposals 1 and 2 even if it does not receive instructions from you.
-We encourage you to provide voting instructions.
-This ensures your shares will be voted at the meeting in the manner you desire.
-If your broker cannot vote your shares on a particular matter because it has not received instructions from you and does not have discretionary voting authority on that matter or because your broker chooses not to vote on a matter for which it does have discretionary voting authority, this is referred to as a "broker non-vote".
+If your shares are held in street name and you do not provide voting instructions to the bank, broker or other holder of record that holds your shares as described above under "How Do I Vote?" the bank, broker or other holder of record has the authority to vote your unvoted shares only on the proposal to ratify the appointment of our independent registered public accounting firm (Proposal 3 of this proxy statement) without receiving instructions from you.
+Therefore, we encourage you to provide voting instructions.
+This ensures your shares will be voted at the annual meeting and in the manner you desire.
+If your broker cannot vote your shares on a particular matter because it has not received instructions from you and does not have discretionary voting authority on that matter or because your broker chooses not to vote on a matter for which it does have discretionary voting authority, this is referred to as a "broker non-vote."